 - Our Favourite Mint Seeds are here from Amazon or see the selection of mint seeds from Thompson Morgan here

 - BuyMint Plants here from Amazon

 Grow Perennial Herb Thyme Easily

 You’ve probably used Thyme as a herb way more than you think.
 It is a key ingredient in bouquet garni and “herbs de Provence” and you’ll find it in many classic French dishes.
 What’s great about growing Thyme is that it’s fast-growing and you can even plant it outdoors in winter (woo hoo!)
+If you want to start growing herbs outside UK climate allowing, then thyme is a great herb to start with.
 Thyme is evergreen, which means that your garden or windowsill is going to look great year-round and once you’ve started to grow it, I promise you that you’ll find so many recipes that you’ll use it in and there will be no need to keep buying those dried herbs de Provence again!

 Thyme grows best in pots or containers that will let you keep it relatively dry – it HATES being waterlogged.
+Thyme is one of the easiest herbs to grow from seed.
 Keep any woody stems well pruned and if you keep the tips of your Thyme plants clipped then you’ll get a lovely bushy and vigorous plant.

 Easy Grow Perennial Oregano

 Oregano doesn’t need much water at all and will grow as a companion to most other plants.
+Oregano is an easy herb to grow in pots, and if you’re growing herbs outdoors UK weather permitting you’ll want to make sure you have somewhere to protect it from the rain.
 It grows faster the more you prune and use it.
 So what are you waiting for?